 By Whole30 team member Jen Kendall, who did some on-the-ground research for this article during her recent trip to beautiful Vancouver.

 Whole30’ers to the north: WE HEAR YOUR CRY.
-Finding Whole30 Approved and compliant on-the-go, emergency, and pantry items in Canada is more difficult for you than it is for Whole30’ers in the U.S., where these types of products have become much more commonplace in the last few years.
+Finding Whole30 Approved and compatible on-the-go, emergency, and pantry items in Canada is more difficult for you than it is for Whole30’ers in the U.S., where these types of products have become much more commonplace in the last few years.
 Which leaves you wondering, “What’s the deal, eh?”

 You knew there was going to be one “eh?” joke in this post.